rust-lang/reference/src/procedural-macros.md

 - Inherent and trait [implementations]
 - [Trait definitions]

+r[macro.proc.attribute.inner]
+Attribute macros cannot be used as an [inner attribute].

 r[macro.proc.attribute.behavior]
 The first [`TokenStream`] parameter is the delimited token tree following the attribute's name but not including the outer delimiters.
 If the applied attribute contains only the attribute name or the attribute name followed by empty delimiters, the [`TokenStream`] is empty.